sage-code/eve/manual/control.md

 given
   value_typ: val := expression
 quest val
-  ?:constant1 do
+  ?: constant1 do
     ** first path
-  ?:constant2 do
+  ?: constant2 do
     ** second path
-  ?:constant3 do
+  ?: constant3 do
     ** third path
 other
   ** default path
-done
+done;
 ```

 **Using list and range**